yzjedu/cs151-pa2-Ceburns/initial_design.md

         1. output invalid choice
         2. ask user to enter 1, 2, or 3
     10. output player 2 selection
-    11. set updated sticks equal to updated sticks minus player 2 choice
+    11. set total equal to sticks minus player 2 choice and output total
-    12. set player 2 updated equal to updated sticks
-    13. if player 2 updated is equal to 0
+    13. if player 2 total is equal to 0
         1. player 2 losses is equal to 1 + player 2 losses variable
     14. otherwise
         1. player 2 losses is equal to 0 + player 2 losses variable